rouanw/randoc/README.md

 #### Enum

-You may want tp pick a value from a list of options:
+You may want to pick a value from a list of options:

 ```js
 const schema = { status: { _type: 'enum', options: ['new', 'available', 'expired'] } };